devsoupe/ReactorKit/README.md

   <img alt="flow" src="https://cloud.githubusercontent.com/assets/931655/25073432/a91c1688-2321-11e7-8f04-bf91031a09dd.png" width="600">
 </p>

+### Design Goal

+* **Testability**: The first purpose of ReactorKit is to separate the business logic from a view.
+This can make the code testable.
+A reactor doesn't have any dependency to a view.
+Just test reactors and test view bindings.
+See [Testing](#testing) section for details.
+* **Start Small**: ReactorKit doesn't require the whole application to follow a single architecture.
+ReactorKit can be adopted partially, for one or more specific views.
+You don't need to rewrite everything to use ReactorKit on your existing project.
+* **Less Typing**: ReactorKit focuses on avoiding complicated code for a simple thing.
+ReactorKit requires less code compared to other architectures.
+Start simple and scale up.

 ### View

 A *View* displays data.
 A activity and fragment are treated as a view.
 The view binds user inputs to the action stream and binds the view states to each UI component.
 There's no business logic in a view layer.
 A view just defines how to map the action stream and the state stream.

 To define a view, just have an existing class conform a interface named `ReactorView`.
 Then your class will have a property named `reactor` automatically.
-This property is typically set outside of the view.
+This property is typically set using createReactor method's parameter.

 ```kotlin
 class ProfileFragment : Fragment(), ReactorView<ProfileReactor> {